chandkund/Customer-Segmentation/README.md

 - Visualization of clusters based on different customer characteristics.
 - Recommendations for targeted marketing strategies based on segment analysis.

-Example visualizations and detailed findings are available in the `results/` directory.

-.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.